 Create a Record or Phone Alert

-This is a simple and repeatable process for watering your indoor succulent.
+This is a simple and repeatable process for watering your indoor succulents.
 There might be a question always around your mind: How long has it been since the last time I watered my succulents?

 In order to eliminate this problem, a watering schedule is necessary, and creating a quick alert to check the plant will help keep a constant schedule.